lovhag/measure-visual-commonsense-knowledge/README.md

 ["What do Models Learn From Training on More Than Text?
 Measuring Visual Commonsense Knowledge"](https://aclanthology.org/2022.acl-srw.19.pdf).

 This repo contains the code for the paper.
+ACL SRW 2022 presentation slides can be found [here](https://chalmers-my.sharepoint.com/:f:/g/personal/lovhag_chalmers_se/EsbXqoSNZdpKhBeoQyJwJJ0BBLdeNJgplY8itihikueNkA?e=EYvypp).

 &nbsp;